Applied-Machine-Learning-Lab/DeepResearch-R1/README.md

 * **Llama-3.2-3B**: [meta-llama/Llama-3.2-3B](https://huggingface.co/meta-llama/Llama-3.2-3B)

 ### 2. Training Commands
+The provided scripts are pre-configured to handle the dataset structure.
+Both the Full Dataset and Hard Subset can be used directly for training without additional preprocessing once placed in the data/ directory.

 Launch the training process using the following scripts:
 * **Llama 3.2**: `python sft_llama3b.py`
 * **Qwen 2.5**: `python sft_qwen3b.py`